 - A person under age 26 who is not the subscriber's (or the subscriber's spouse's) child but who qualifies as a dependent of the subscriber under the Internal Revenue Code.
-When the dependent loses their dependent status under the Internal Revenue Code, that dependent will continue to be eligible as a dependent for coverage in this health plan under the subscriber's individual contract for two years after the end of the calendar year in which they last qualified as a dependent under the Internal Revenue Code, whichever comes first. - A child recognized under a Qualified Medical Child Support Order as having the right to enroll for health care coverage.
+When the dependent loses their dependent status under the Internal Revenue Code, that dependent will continue to be eligible as a dependent for coverage in this health plan under the subscriber's individual contract for two years after the end of the calendar year in which they last qualified as a dependent under the Internal Revenue Code or until the dependent turns age 26, whichever comes first. - A child recognized under a Qualified Medical Child Support Order as having the right to enroll for health care coverage.